-The move from strategy consulting to private equity can be a difficult path so to aid the process we have put together this guide / analysis, which we hope you find useful.
-All of the figures and data came from real world profiles based on data gathered in our platform.
+The move from consulting to PE can be a difficult exercise, so to aid your career aspirations we have put together this analysis.
+All of the underlying data came from individual funds' websites, LinkedIn and other public sources and is available in our platform.

-The world of private equity has grown significantly (and become a lot more varied) since its "barbarian at the gates" days of late 80's / early 90's.
-Today there is a wide variety of private equity funds, ranging from listed mega funds to late stage venture / growth funds, which invest across the company size spectrum.
-Although any market segmentation will have its inherent flaws, the most commonly used approach is the following split based on the underlying asset size:
+The world of private equity has grown significantly since its "barbarian at the gates" days of late 80's / early 90's.
+Today there is a wide variety of private equity funds, ranging from listed mega funds to late stage venture and growth funds, which invest across the company size spectrum.
+Although any segmentation will have its inherent flaws, the most commonly used approach is the following split based on the underlying asset size:

 Due to the differences in the diligence approach and the day to day work of an associate at these funds, the recruiting patterns tend to vary between these categories.
 For example, mega funds may prefer more blue chip investment banking candidates from bulge bracket banks, whereas growth and venture-focused funds may value entrepreneurial or tech background in their junior hires.

-From the point of view of recruiting, candidates also need to consider the absolute quantity of consultants that are hired in a given year, as a proxy for probability of being hired.
-The chart below shows the graph on absolute basis, highlighting just how large the intake class of Bain cap and Advent are in a given year.
+From the point of view of recruiting, candidates also need to consider the absolute quantity of associates that are hired in a given year, as a proxy for probability of being hired.
 This has obvious implications on recruiting schedules as some of the smaller funds may simply not hire in a given 2 year period, significantly restricting the probability of getting a job with them.

 If you are serious about getting a job in private equity, two things are an absolute must-do:

 We tailor your onboarding experience to match what you're looking for.
 Tell us more about yourself and your team to help us out.